GatorGauge/GatorGauge/README.md

 ## Questions or Comments

-Any problems regarding GatorGauge can be written in the issue link at the top of the site.
+Any problems or suggestions regarding GatorGauge can be written in the issue link at the top of the site.